atomone-hub/genesis/README.md

 ## Significance as a Political Base

-There are many of us stakers and users of Gaia that are aligned with the values, principles, original mission of the hub and the present mission of AtomOne, but we have no base of operations.
-In contrast, the informal opposition majority party (which came about first) is well organized in comparison, often behind closed doors.
+There are many of stakers and users of Gaia that are aligned with the values, principles, original mission of Gaia and those of AtomOne, but we have no explicit base of operations.
+In contrast, the informal opposition majority party (which came about first) is well organized in comparison, usually behind closed doors.
 Meanwhile "liquid staking" providers are providing a service that does more than liquid staking, but have their own governance and powers and thus act as a kind of political base.
 For example, which validators to stake to is determined through governance in Informal/Stride.

-By modifying the distribution of staking token holders for AtomOne to be more aligned with hub security we can make the $ATOM1 distribution a more intelligent distribution all other alternatives (until another split is needed, etc).
+By modifying the distribution of staking token holders for AtomOne to be more aligned with hub security based on voting activity we can make the $ATOM1 distribution a more intelligent distribution than all other alternatives (until another split is needed due to corruption).
 As the project grows, by virtue of its growth the distribution will naturally evolve (or by default, devolve), so this may precipitate the need for more hubs descendant from AtomOne, with or without substantial changes to its fork of the constitution.
 Even with the same constitution its distribution (or how it was modified from the parent distribution) affords its character or flavor which can strengthen or weaken over time depending on its tokenomics.

 By our own governance function and the tooling that we fund and create, we will bring more intelligence and security to all connected blockchains especially